Iranian Armenians

 Armenians have lived for millennia in the territory that forms modern-day Iran.
-Many of the oldest Armenian churches, monasteries, and chapels are located within modern-day Iran.
-Iranian Armenia, which includes modern-day Armenian Republic was part of Qajar Iran up to 1828.
-Iran had one of the largest populations of Armenians in the world alongside neighboring Ottoman Empire until the beginning of the 20th century.
+Many of the oldest Armenian churches, monasteries, and chapels are in Iran.
+Iranian Armenia (1502–1828), which includes what is now the Armenian Republic, was part of Qajar Iran up to 1828.
+Iran had one of the largest populations of Armenians in the world, alongside the neighbouring Ottoman Empire until the beginning of the 20th century.

-Armenians were influential and active in the modernization of Iran during the 19th and 20th centuries.
+Armenians were influential and active in modernizing Iran during the 19th and 20th centuries.
 After the Iranian Revolution, many Armenians emigrated to Armenian diasporic communities in North America and Western Europe.
-Today the Armenians are Iran's largest Christian religious minority.
+A large number, an estimated 80,000, repatriated to Armenia after the breakup of the Soviet Union with repatriation numbers peaking in the early 2000s.
+Today, the Armenians are Iran's largest Christian religious minority.

 History

-Since Antiquity there has always been much interaction between ancient Armenia and Persia (Iran).
-The Armenian people are amongst the native ethnic groups of northwestern Iran (known as Iranian Azerbaijan), having millennia-long recorded history there while the region (or parts of it) have had made up part of historical Armenia numerous times in history.
+Since Antiquity, there has always been much interaction between ancient Armenia and Persia.
+The Armenian people are among the native ethnic groups of northwestern Iran, having millennia-long recorded history there.
+The region (or parts of it) has made up part of historical Armenia numerous times in history.
 These historical Armenian regions that nowadays include Iranian Azerbaijan are Nor Shirakan, Vaspurakan, and Paytakaran.
-Many of the oldest Armenian chapels, monasteries and churches in the world are located within this region of Iran.
+Many of the world's oldest Armenian chapels, monasteries and churches are located within this region of Iran.

-On the Behistun Inscription of 515 BC, Darius the Great indirectly confirmed that Urartu and Armenia are synonymous when describing his conquests.
-Armenia became a satrapy of the Persian Empire for a long period of time.
-Regardless, relations between Armenians and Persians were cordial.
+On the Behistun Inscription of 515 BC, Darius the Great indirectly confirmed that Urartu and Armenia are synonymous when describing their conquests.
+Armenia became a satrapy of the Achaemenid for a long time, and relations between Armenians and Persians were cordial.